The Inaugural Dinner Meeting

 Early in its history the Association acknowledged that the training and examinations of the Quebec Association of Physiatrists were the equivalent of the Royal College examinations for purposes of membership in the Association, and a large number also joined the CAPM&R. The Association has recently changed its constitution to include as members non-medical scientists associated with universities.
 Other qualified physicians of a related specialty may join the Association as associate members on payment of reduced annual dues.

-- The education committee has offered to judge the best essay, usually a review, submitted by a first or second year resident.
+- The education committee offered to judge the best essay, usually a review, submitted by a first or second year resident.
 The successful candidate is asked to give his paper at the society’s regular retreat preceding the annual general meeting, with expenses paid and the presentation of a suitable plaque and small cash award.
 A similar competition with the same rewards is open to senior residents who have carried out independent research.
 The Association, through its education committee has established limited funding towards ‘visiting professorships’ to either university departments or private groups.
 Two or three such visits have been made each year to departments across the country.
 Evaluations have been enthusiastic.
 The Association believes the program has been largely successful and should be expanded.

 - In the annual general meeting unanimously passed the resolution that the Association establish the ‘Canadian Physiatrists Research Foundation’.
 Details of objectives, rules and regulations have not yet been finalized, but its funds will be used to encourage research.
 The research committee maintains a register of research projects across the country.

-In 1988 a new standing committee, subsequently named the committee on electrodiagnostic medicine, was formed.
-At the Association’s 1990 annual general meeting, a set of guidelines was passed by the membership which approved in principle the establishment of practice standards.
+- In a new standing committee, subsequently named the committee on electrodiagnostic medicine, was formed.
+At the Association’s annual general meeting, a set of guidelines was passed by the membership which approved in principle the establishment of practice standards.
 These included additional training leading to an examination which could stand on its own or be coordinated with a similar examination proposed by the Canadian Society of Clinical Neurophysiologists.
 Reciprocity with the American Association of Electrodiagnostic Medicine would be sought in the future.

 The health care delivery committee felt that the Canadian Council on Hospital Accreditation did not have consultants knowledgeable in Physical Medicine and Rehabilitation; after some negotiation it was agreed that consultants from the CAPM&R could serve on its survey teams.
 Because of the presence of free-standing rehabilitation centres which should be assessed periodically by the CCHA or its counterpart, its membership and core structure were changed to include more medical input, including physiatric.
 The title of the CCHA has since been changed to the Canadian Council on Accreditation of Health Care Facilities.
 Aspects related to accreditation are continually reviewed.

-The manpower committee has been active both nationally and provincially.
+- The manpower committee has been active both nationally and provincially.
 Most of the urban centres are fairly adequately supplied, except for a shortage of dedicated teachers and researchers.
 It has been generally agreed that 1 physiatrist per 75,000 population would be considered satisfactory, but at the moment the figure stands at approximately 1 per 110,000.
 The specialty is becoming somewhat more popular with the undergraduate students.
 Most programs have adequate numbers of trainees.

 As the presence of the physically disabled has become more visible, society, with increasing enthusiasm, has accepted the Independent Living Movement.
 Many physiatrists are actively assisting community efforts towards the integration of healthy, disabled persons into the mainstream of society.
 Rehabilitation medicine skills and philosophies have also moved into the functional upgrading of children with congenital disorders such as cerebral palsy.
 Parents demanded special schools which were soon followed by the training of teachers to work in the existing children’s rehabilitation centres.
 Some of these programs were initiated or developed by CAPM&R members such as Gustave Gingras in Montreal and Bruce Young in Kingston, Ontario.
 Rehabilitation centres, in addition to the three already mentioned, have been built and staffed in every medical school in the country, with a couple of notable exceptions.

 The Association has always believed that in order to maintain a legitimate position in the academic community, university teachers must involve themselves in research.
 It has therefore fostered research mindedness in trainees, and has recently laid the groundwork for a research foundation.
 In this year, , there is still insufficient output from members to sustain a journal.
 Fortunately, at least two American journals are currently accepting articles from Canadian authors.
-One of the first resolves as recorded in the minutes of the Association in 1953 was to establish a journal of PM&R in Canada.
+One of the first resolves as recorded in the minutes of the Association in was to establish a journal of PM&R in Canada.
 Unfortunately this item is still on the list of unfinished business, almost forty years later.
 With fewer than 200 practicing physiatrists in the country, a peer-reviewed specialist journal is not likely to be seen in the near future.